Full K-Shield Workflow

 What this screenshot shows:

-Compliance Score,System Status,CAT I Issues,CAT II Issues, andCAT III Issues.Compliance Trendchart for score movement across scan dates.Security Score Panelwith profile, security posture, zero-day vulnerabilities, remediation pending, top vulnerability category, last scan status, and last scan completed.Vulnerabilitiestable with internal ID, title, type, external ID, CWE ID, severity, CVSS, and detected-on date.Severity filter for vulnerability rows.
+Compliance Score,System Status,CAT I Issues,CAT II Issues, andCAT III Issues.Compliance Trendchart for score movement across scan dates.Security Score Panelwith profile, security posture (a qualitative rating such asMINIMAL— read it alongside the compliance score and CAT counts, not as a pass/fail), zero-day vulnerabilities, remediation pending, top vulnerability category, last scan status, and last scan completed.Vulnerabilitiestable with internal ID, title, type, external ID, CWE ID, severity, CVSS, detected-on date, and aRecommendaction per row.Severity filter for the vulnerability rows.

 What you can do from this screen: